 - a child(ren) of any age incapable of self-support because of a physical or mental disability incurred prior to reaching age 18.

 For the purposes of this Plan, a child who is a full-time student, and whose 22nd birthday occurs before July 1 or after August 31 of a calendar year, is considered 22 years of age on the first day of July after his or her 22nd birthday.
-A child will continue to be considered a student during a school break (of five or fewer months) provided the child confirms (to the satisfaction of the Treasury Department for D.C.
-Federal Pension Fund benefit payments or DCRB for District of Columbia Teachers’ Retirement Fund benefit payments) that he or she fully intends to continue his or her education at the same or different school during the school semester immediately after the break.
+A child will continue to be considered a student during a school break (of five or fewer months) provided the child confirms that he or she fully intends to continue his or her education at the same or a different school during the school semester immediately after the break.
 [See D.C.
 Code § 38-2021.09(c)(2)]

-Eligible Spouse means a surviving spouse of a teacher who dies prior to retirement, who was married to the teacher for at least two years immediately preceding the teacher’s death, or who is the parent of a child of the marriage.
+Eligible Surviving Spouse means a surviving spouse of a teacher who dies prior to retirement, who was married to the teacher for at least two years immediately preceding the teacher’s death, or who is the parent of a child of the marriage.
 To receive a benefit after the teacher retires, the teacher must have chosen a benefit option which pays an annuity to a surviving spouse.
 [See D.C.
 Code § 38-2021.09(c)(1)] Note: A survivor benefit for an eligible surviving spouse will be paid until death or remarriage prior to age 55 (applies only to the portion of the survivor benefit based on service accrued after June 30, 1997) or age 60 (applies only to the portion of the survivor benefit based on service accrued through June 30, 1997).

-Eligible Teachers are employees who serve in a salary class position ET 1-15 under the DCPS system.
-You are also a teacher if you worked for DCPS and transferred to or were subsequently hired by a District of Columbia Public Charter School (see DCPS Teacher definition above).
+Eligible Teacher is an employee who serves in a salary class position ET 1-15 under the DCPS system.
+You may also be a teacher if you worked for DCPS and transferred to or were subsequently hired by a District of Columbia Public Charter School (see DCPS Teacher definition above).
 Retired teachers who are rehired by the District are not eligible teachers.

 Fiscal Year means a period starting with October 1 of one year and ending September 30 of the following year.

-Former Spouse is a living person whose marriage to a Plan member resulted in a divorce, annulment, or legal separation, and is entitled to a portion of a teacher’s retirement benefit and/or a survivor benefit under court-issued Qualified Domestic Relations Order (QDRO) approved by DCRB pursuant to the D.C.
+Former Spouse is a living person whose marriage to a Plan member resulted in a divorce, annulment, or legal separation, and who is entitled to a portion of a teacher’s retirement benefit and/or a survivor benefit under a court-issued Qualified Domestic Relations Order (QDRO) that is accepted and approved by DCRB as a qualifying court order under the D.C.
 Spouse Equity Act of 1988 (the Act does not apply to domestic partners).
 For purposes of a survivor annuity, the former spouse is a person:

-- who was married at least two years to a Plan member who performed at least 18 months of creditable service in a position covered by the Teachers’ Retirement Plan;
+- who was married for at least nine months to a Plan member who performed at least 18 months of creditable service in a position covered by the Teachers’ Retirement Plan;

-- whose marriage to the Plan member was terminated prior to the Plan member’s death; and
+- wwhose marriage to the Plan member was terminated prior to the Plan member’s death; and